Amortization

 Amortization has two main applications in the financial world:

-1. For intangible assets: It’s the process of spreading the cost of an intangible asset over its useful life.
+• For intangible assets: Spreading the cost of an intangible asset over its useful life.

-2. For loans: It’s the process of spreading out loan payments over time, gradually reducing the loan balance.
+• For loans: Spreading out loan payments over time, gradually reducing the loan balance.

 Amortization of Intangible Assets